24 May Namasté: Yoga at TUI BLUE

 The breathing exercises are also called “pranayama”, and there are different types of breathing in yoga.
 It’s important to be aware of what we often forget in everyday life.
 Here’s a simple exercise for controlled breathing: Sit in an upright position on the floor and cross your legs in front so that your knees point outwards.
 Your back should be straight, with your hands resting on your knees.
 Close your eyes and breathe deeply through your nose.
 Your mouth should stay closed.
 There are two types of breathing: through the chest and through the abdomen.
 Breathing through the chest is marked by the shoulders and chest rising.
 If you’re breathing from the abdomen, your shoulders should stay still.
 Instead, the belly inflates.
 My tip: Put a hand on your abdomen or chest and try to use the different methods of controlled breathing.
 If you’d like, you can also switch it up.

 Not so difficult, is it?
 I’ve found that this form of movement and meditation refreshes me, and after my yoga sessions I try to integrate it as much as possible into my everyday life.
 Depending on what I’m feeling at the moment, I tend to use one of these three exercises to find inner balance, especially in stressful situations.
 Try it out and write a comment on how it works for you!

 By the way: If you want to try out the yoga sessions, the Bodyweight Course, or other fitness activities at the TUI BLUE hotels – or you’d like to schedule regular hours on a holiday in Turkey – you can do so free of charge.
-At Hotel Il Castelfalfi in Tuscany, you can even take private lessons if you’re feeling ambitious.
 Our BLUEf!t Guides are also available to help you with any questions you might have.
 I wish you every success and above all: may the balance be with you!